1938 Auckland Rugby League season: Papakura promoted to the Fox Memorial competition

-At the annual meeting on March 23 it was announced that Papakura were being promoted from the Senior B grade which they had won comfortably for 2 years in a row to the Fox Memorial competition.
+At the annual meeting on March 23 it was announced that Papakura were being promoted from the Senior B grade which they had won comfortably for 2 consecutive seasons to the Fox Memorial competition.
 Their backs would include Richard and A. Burgess, E Cossey, G Osborne, Phillips, J McInnes and Martin though it was said that their "strength will probably be in the forwards".
 While J Fogarty, D Evans, Buckeridge, C Ross, and Slater made a "good impression" in their preliminary match against Marist.
 It was rumoured that Cliff Satherley may also play for them.
 He didn't though former New Zealand representative Norm Campbell did play a handful of games to begin the season.

-George Nepia joins Manukau
+George Nēpia joins Manukau

 On March 10 it was reported that George Nepia would join the Manukau club.
 He would arrive in Onehunga later in March and would be accompanied by Tuhoro, who was "last year's outstanding forward for East Coast and Hawke's Bay".
-The Manukau team would be extremely strong with the selectors saying that their senior side would be selected from George Nepia, Jack Hemi, Rangi Chase, Angus Gault, Jack Brodrick, Walter Brimble, Tom Chase, Pita Ririnui, Jack Broughton, R. Wilson, McKinlay, Peter Mahima, Whye, Tuhoro (2), Kakau, Tane, and Phillips.
+The Manukau team would be extremely strong with the selectors saying that their senior side would be selected from George Nepia, Jack Hemi, Rangi Chase, Angus Gault, Jack Brodrick, Walter Brimble, Tommy Chase, Pita Ririnui, Jack Broughton, R. Wilson, McKinlay, Peter Mahima, Jack Whye, Tuhoro (2), Kakau, Tane, and Phillips.
 It was then reported in late March that there were doubts that he would in fact play for Manukau however he ultimately did for a few weeks.